anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 <br/>

-> That makes things a lot easy and clean.
+> That makes all things a lot easy and clean.

 <br/>